CCAT Funding Opportunity (Request for Proposal)

 Overview of CCAT

 The University of Michigan at Ann Arbor, in partnership with Central State University, Purdue University, University of Akron, University of Illinois at Urbana-Champaign, and Washtenaw Community College, established the USDOT Region 5 University Transportation Center (UTC): Center for Connected and Automated Transportation (CCAT) in 2016 under the funding support from the FACT ACT.
-In 2023, CCAT was renewed under the support from the Bipartisan Infrastructure Law (BIL), with an expanded consortium adding Northwestern University, University of Minnesota, Twin Cities, University of Wisconsin at Madison.
+In 2023, CCAT was renewed under the support of the Bipartisan Infrastructure Law (BIL), with an expanded consortium adding Northwestern University, University of Minnesota, Twin Cities, and University of Wisconsin-Madison.

 The statutory research priority area that CCAT addresses is Promoting Safety.
 Under BIL, CCAT is USDOT’s designated UTC “focusing its efforts in the field of comprehensive transportation safety, congestion, connected vehicles, connected infrastructure, and autonomous vehicles, including the cybersecurity implications of technologies relating to connected vehicles, connected infrastructure, and autonomous vehicles”.